 The Mathematical Association's local activities are organised by its branches, some of which are joint branches with the ATM.
 We also have a network of local representatives.

 This area of the Association's work is managed by the Branches Committee.
+The Committee exists to encourage and support the activities of the Branches.

 For the last few years, MA Branches Committee has been trying to encourage more Branch members to consider attending MA Conference.
 Everyone on the committee has attended MA Conference in the past and all know full well the advantages and benefits that can accrue for delegates involved in mathematics and mathematics education.
 It was felt that these benefits may not always be clear to those new to mathematics education or those who have never been to an MA Conference, and that ways should be sought to encourage such first time participation.